justindxln/SideRunnerCPP/README.md

 - Movement Mechanics: Player movement properties are adjustable and saved in settings menu
 - Core Mechanics: Instant death is removed, and the player has depletable HP and Shield
 - Core Mechanics: Different damage types are introduced, doing instant damage or damage over time
-- Core Mechanics: Powerup pickups in the levels provide boosts to the player (health, shield, speed boost, armor, etc)
+- Core Mechanics: Powerup pickups in the levels provide boosts to the player (health, healing, shield, speed boost, score boost, etc)
 - Scoring: Player accumulates scores as they survive, the more risky they play by staying close to the wall, the higher the score multiplier
 - Scoring: High scores are saved to the game, and displayed at the end of each run